-Acellular pools of mucin in specimens from patient receiving neoadjuvant therapy are considered to represent completely eradicated tumor and are not used to assign pT stage or counted as positive lymph nodes.
+Acellular pools of mucin in specimens from patients receiving neoadjuvant therapy are considered to represent completely eradicated tumor and are not used to assign pT stage or counted as positive lymph nodes.

-L. Tumor Deposits (Discontinuous Extramural Extension)
+L. Tumor Deposits

-Irregular discrete tumor deposits in pericolic or perirectal fat away from the leading edge of the tumor and showing no evidence of residual lymph node tissue, but within the lymphatic drainage of the primary carcinoma, are considered peritumoral deposits or satellite nodules1 and are not counted as lymph nodes replaced by tumor.
-Most examples are due to lymphovascular or, more rarely, perineural invasion.
-Because these tumor deposits are associated with reduced disease-free and overall survival,^{30,31} their number should be recorded in the surgical pathology report, and they should be classified as pN1c in the absence of unequivocal lymph node metastases, regardless of the pT category..
-If tumor deposits are observed in lesions that would otherwise be classified as pT1 (tumor confined to submucosa) or pT2 (tumor confined to muscularis propria), then the primary tumor classification is not changed to pT3 or pT4, but remains pT1 or pT2.
-The nodule is recorded in a separate N category as N1c1 (see Note M).
+Discrete tumor deposits in pericolic or perirectal fat away from the leading edge of the tumor and showing no evidence of residual lymph node tissue, but within the lymphatic drainage of the primary carcinoma, are considered tumor deposits or satellite nodules1 and are not counted as lymph nodes replaced by tumor.
+Most examples are due to venous invasion and, less commonly, small vessel or perineural invasion.
+Tumor deposits are associated with reduced disease-free and overall survival,^{40,41} and their number should be recorded in the surgical pathology report.
+If 1 or more tumor deposits are observed in the absence of identifiable lymph node metastasis, it should be categorized as N1c.
+This rule applies irrespective of T category.
+If tumor deposits are accompanied by identifiable lymph node metastasis, it does not affect the N category, which is then determined by the number of positive lymph nodes (see note M).